navyanutakki/self-explain-ece-9143-submission/README.md

-# Benchmarking RoBERTa and Self-Explaining RoBERTa on SST-2 with Data Parallelism
+# Benchmarking RoBERTa and Self-Explaining RoBERTa with Data Parallelism

 This submission is based on the [SelfExplain framework](https://arxiv.org/abs/2103.12279) and code by Rajagopal et al. (2021)